-Kate trained as a painter and printmaker while at St. Mary’s College, Moraga.
-She participated in the Annual Student Art Show while at St. Mary’s (1999-2001).
+Kate studied painting and printmaking at St. Mary’s College, Moraga.
+She participated in the Annual Student Art Show (1999-2001).
 In 2003 she held her first solo show ‘Identity’ in the Front Lounge, Dublin, Ireland.
 After this exhibition she acquired a Polymetaal JS-60 printing press enabling her to continue experimenting with different print processes.
 She has completed several commissions: a drypoint for the American Association of University Women, East Bay Branch (2000) and three monoprints for Northgate Information Solutions, Dublin Ireland (2005).
-She participated in a group exhibitions ‘A Womb of One’s Own’ Oldcastle, Co.
+Her work has featured in group exhibitions ‘A Womb of One’s Own’ Oldcastle, Co.
 Meath (2008) and ‘Between Places and Spaces: Landscapes of Liminality’, Long Room Hub, Trinity College Dublin (June 2014).
-Kate's work has appeared on the covers of two books.
+Her performative photographs will be exhibited in Still Life, Gibney Dance, NYC (June 27-29 2019)- a collaborative performance constructed from a participatory workshop organised by the art collective Our Women Before Us.
+Kate's artwork has appeared in Intersections: Women’s and Gender Studies in Review Across Disciplines, Journal of University of Texas (2007) and featured on the covers of two books.

 Kate holds a BA in Art from Saint Mary’s College, Moraga California (2001) and an MA in Women’s Studies from University College Dublin (2006).
 In 2012 she completed her PhD in the School of Art History and Cultural Policy, University College Dublin entitled ‘Remembering and Forgetting: Memory and Gender in Contemporary Irish Time-Based Art’.
 Kate was a doctoral scholar in the Graduate Research and Education Programme (GREP) in Gender, Culture and Identity (IRCHSS funded).